 But you know what I love even more?
 Hearing about the steps young people are taking to make their dreams come true!
 Seriously!
 Dreams are great, but they don’t just become reality through wishful thinking.
 You have to put skin and bones on your dreams to bring them to life!

 And how do you do that?
-Every successful person who has accomplished a dream created a plan that included specific goals to make their dream a reality.
+Every successful person who has accomplished a dream created a plan that included specific types of goals to make their dream a reality.
 Then they focused on the steps —usually for a long period of time—that they needed to take to hit those goals.

 Let’s walk through six steps to take your dream from I wish it to I did it!